Danish11400/learning-html-css/readme.md

     padding: 20px;
 }
 ```
-- when we use padding and pur single value it applies space from 4 side example in upeer coding or we can use it seperately on different sides eg.
+- when we use padding and put single value it applies space from 4 side example in upeer coding or we can use it seperately on different sides eg.
 ```
 h1{
     border: 4px green solid;